Bernard van DIEREN (1887-1936)

 Elegie für orchester mit violoncello principale (c.1908-10) [15:39]

-Rebecca Evans (soprano), Catherine Wyn-Rogers (alto), Nathan Vale (tenor), Morgan Pearse (baritone), David Soar (bass), Raphael Wallfisch (cello)
+Rebecca Evans (soprano), Catherine Wyn-Rogers (contralto), Nathan Vale (tenor), Morgan Pearse (baritone), David Soar (bass), Raphael Wallfisch (cello)

 BBC National Orchestra and Chorus of Wales/William Boughton